eliotstock/host/README.md

 ## Read this much from the old machine

-* If reinstalling over an existing Ubuntu instance
+* If reinstalling over an existing Ubuntu instance:
-    * Back up `~/.ssh` to a USB drive
+    * Back up `~/.ssh` to a USB drive.
+The Ubuntu installer image has a writable partition you can use for this.
+    * `sudo mkdir /media/[username]/writable/dot-ssh`
+    * `sudo cp -r ~/.ssh/* /media/e/writable/dot-ssh` (this preserves the file modes)
-* If retaining the Windows installation
+* If retaining the Windows installation:
     * Don't be surprised if the machine doesn't give you the boot menu with F1 or F12.
 Boot into Windows first.
     * Disable Bitlocker in settings.
     * Search "boot" in settings, and do an advanced boot.